-The Dodson needs to change.
-We’re not giving up—in fact we are starting this new phase with a renovation, upgrading each room with new self-controlled electrical baseboard heating, new paint and kitchen amenities (cabinet, microwave and mini-fridge.)
+Changes are necessary.
+We are starting this new phase with a renovation, upgrading each room with new self-controlled electrical baseboard heating, new paint and kitchen amenities (cabinet, microwave and mini-fridge.)
 We are welcoming a new tenant in the commercial space, the formidable Downtown Eastside Women’s Centre, and renovating the space to meet their needs.
 We are doing all we can to improve security and living conditions.

 A 40-unit building in Hope BC is the beginning of a larger plan for affordable housing across Canada

 Landscaping, paving and a picnic table were among the last touches to be completed at The Ryder, Anhart’s 40-unit affordable rental building at 1270 Ryder Street in Hope.